aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 To simplify the solver construction process, we provide base Docker images that manage the infrastructure necessary for solvers as well as access to AWS resources.
 We will build three images, a common image, a leader, and a worker.
 One leader coordinates multiple workers.
 The Dockerfiles and needed resources are contained in the [satcomp-images](satcomp-images) directory.

-To begin, cd into the `satcomp-images` directory.
-To build all three docker images in one step, execute the `build_docker_base_images.sh` script [BK: `build_satcomp_images.sh`?].
-To build the images individually, follow the next three steps.
+To begin, cd into the `satcomp-images` directory and execute the `build_satcomp_images.sh` script.
+This script will build three images: `satcomp-infrastructure:common`, `satcomp-infrastructure:leader`, and `satcomp-infrastructure:worker` that correspond to the common, leader, and worker images.

-#### 1. Build `satcomp-infrastructure:common` image:

-From the `satcomp-images` directory, run `docker build -f satcomp-common/Dockerfile -t satcomp-base:common .`

-The common image will take several minutes to build.
-The next two images are derived from the common image and will build faster.

-#### 2. Build `satcomp-infrastructure:leader` image

-Run `docker build -f satcomp-leader/Dockerfile -t satcomp-base:leader .`

-#### 3. Build `satcomp-infrastructure:worker` image

-Run `docker build -f satcomp-worker-image/Dockerfile -t satcomp-base:worker .`

 ### Checking Docker Build Results